consistently dominate the stock market

 # of losses

-our subscription packages
+our subscription options

-more info on how we trade
+more info on our trading system

 The Elliott Wave Theory allows us to identify very early on when new trends are beginning and when old trends are ending.
 Additionally, it can allow us to quickly identify the difference between a mid-trend correction and an actual trend reversal.